 We're Here for You

-As a distance education student, you have the same access to resources like financial aid, counseling and career services and other resources that are exclusively for distance education students.
+As a distance education student, you have the same access to resources like financial aid, counseling and career services as on -campus students, as well as other resources that are exclusively for distance education students.

 Registering for an Online Course

-Registering for an online course uses the same process as an on-campus student.
-The first step is to have applied and be admitted to ENMU.
+Registering for an online course uses the same process as on-campus student course registration.
+The first step is to apply and be admitted to ENMU.

-If you are taking an online course, you'll be using Blackboard, ENMU's online learning management system (a Blackboard account is automatically created for all admitted students, and is used to deliver most online courses).
+If you are taking an online course, you'll be using Blackboard, ENMU's online learning management system (a Blackboard account is automatically created for all admitted students, and is used to deliver most course content).
 Each campus in the ENMU system has its own Blackboard system and unique login page.
-All courses offered through the Portales campus will have a “P” designation as part of the course code (e.g. IS 151 P 001.)
+All courses offered through the Portales campus will have a "P" designation as part of the course code (i.e. IS 151 P 001.)
 Ruidoso and Roswell classes will NOT appear on the Portales Blackboard site.

 What Happens Next?

-After you've been admitted to ENMU and have registered for your online course, you log in to Blackboard to start the course.
+After you've been admitted to ENMU and have registered for your online course, log in to Blackboard to start the course.
 Blackboard may be accessed through the MyENMU Portal or by using the direct link at enmu.blackboard.com.
-The benefit of logging in through the portal is the convenience of logging into a single place; from there you can access all of your ENMU accounts (email, student account information, Blackboard, etc.) without having to log into separate systems.
+The benefit of logging in through the portal is the convenience of accessing all your ENMU accounts (email, student account information, Blackboard, etc.) without logging into separate systems.

 You will need your ENMU account information to log into the MyENMU Portal and Blackboard.
-Chances are, if you've already registered for a course, you have your ENMU account information including your ENMU student ID and your network login information.
-If you do not have login information for the portal or Blackboard, your first step is be to pick-up your account information.
+If you've already registered for a course, you have your ENMU account information including your ENMU student ID and your network login information.
+If you do not have login information for the portal or Blackboard, your first step is to pick-up your account information.

 Accessing Your Course and Starting Your Coursework

-To access your ENMU-Portales online course, once you log into Blackboard, your courses will appear on the “My Classes” page two weeks before the semester begins.
+To access your ENMU-Portales online course, log in to Blackboard.
+Your courses will appear on the “My Classes” page two weeks before the semester begins.
 Please check the start dates of your second 4- or 8-week session.
 If you register late for a class, please be aware it can take several hours for the registration system to show your course information in Blackboard.

 Success with Online Courses

 Success with online courses requires a different set of skills than that used in a face-to-face course.
 You must be self-paced, self-controlled and diligent about your coursework.
-Also, you must have access to a computer that is powerful enough to be able to access the course materials and have Internet access.
+Also, you must have access to a computer that meets the requirements to access the course materials.